Ba-Charaf/mindguard/README.md

 ### Adding a Site

-1. Click the Zenitsu extension icon in your toolbar
+1. Click the MindGuard extension icon in your toolbar
 2. Fill in the form:
    - **Domain**: Enter the domain without `http://` or `www.` (e.g., `reddit.com`)
    - **Path** (optional): Enter a specific path to block (e.g., `/r/all`)